-arms sale is the use of a joint resolution of disapproval as provided for in Section 36(b) of the Arms Export Control Act.
-Under the AECA, the formal notification is to be submitted to the chairman of the Senate Foreign Relations Committee and the Speaker of the House.
-The Speaker has routinely referred these notifications to the House International Relations [previously Foreign Affairs] Committee as the committee of jurisdiction.
-Under this option, after receiving a statutory Section 36(b) notification from the executive branch, opponents of the arms sale would introduce joint resolutions in the House and Senate drafted so as to forbid by law the sale of the items specified in the formal sale notification(s) submitted to the Congress.
-If no member introduces such a measure, the AECA's provisions expediting congressional action, discussed below, do not take effect.
+Although Congress has more than one legislative option it can use to block or modify an arms sale, one option explicitly set out in law for blocking a proposed arms sale is the use of a joint resolution of disapproval as provided for in Section 36(b) of the AECA.
+Under that law, the formal notification is legally required to be submitted to the chairman of the Senate Foreign Relations Committee and the Speaker of the House.
+The Speaker has routinely referred these notifications to the House Foreign Affairs Committee as the committee of jurisdiction.
+As a courtesy, the Defense Department has submitted a copy of the statutory notification to the House.
+Under this option, after receiving a statutory Section 36(b) notification from the executive branch, opponents of the arms sale would introduce joint resolutions in the House and Senate drafted so as to forbid by law the sale of the items specified in the formal sale notification(s) submitted to Congress.
+If no Member introduces such a measure, the AECA's provisions expediting congressional action, discussed below, do not take effect.

-The next step would be committee hearings in both Houses on the arms sale proposal.
+The next step would be committee hearings in both houses on the arms sale proposal.
 If a majority of either the House or the Senate committee supported the joint resolution of disapproval, they would report it to their respective chamber in accordance with its rules.
 Following this, efforts would be made to seek floor consideration of the resolution.